 Opentrons and iGEM are excited to announce a partnership to bring the power of low-cost, open-source automation and reproducible protocols to teams shaping the future of science and engineering.
 Together with the work of the iGEM Measurement Committee and the Interlab Measurement Study, this partnership will allow teams to continue to advance the frontiers of measurement and reproducibility in synthetic biology.

 Through this first-of-its-kind collaborative initiative, Opentrons will select 10 iGEM teams to receive OT-2 robots free of charge.
-Additionally, all iGEM 2018 teams are eligible for a 50% discount on an Opentrons robot throughout the 2018 competition season.
+Additionally, all iGEM 2018 teams are eligible for a $2,000 discount on their first robot throughout the 2018 competition season.

 iGEM teams that participate in the Interlab Measurement Study are pioneers of reproducible experimentation, setting the replicability bar higher for all types of life science labs, iGEM teams, and synthetic biology professionals.
 Increasing scientific reproducibility is also part of Opentrons’ core mission.
 We believe replicating a lab’s experimental results should be as simple as downloading a protocol and hitting run on your robot.
 This is why an Opentrons & iGEM partnership is such a good fit -- together, we can move towards new standards of reproducibility faster than we ever could alone.

 Armed with the robot and modules necessary to run protocols like transformations, ligations, digests, and more, the iGEM teams we select will be able to test our thesis that running experiments on a common automation platform improves reproducibility between labs.
 The data produced from these teams -- as well as the protocols and open-source integrations they make -- will be an important contribution to the broader scientific community and will inform Opentrons product roadmap going forward.